 Steps to Tarmacing a Driveway

 If your driveway is in need of a facelift, whether it has endured years of heavy usage and is now showing its age, or you simply want to retouch it so it fits with the look of your property, then tarmacing it is a highly effective and popular solution.
-This article will look at the process of tarmacing a driveway.
+But how do you tarmac a driveway?
+This article will look at the various materials and steps involved with the process of tarmacing a driveway.

 Before any laying of tarmac can begin, first the ground needs to be excavated to what is known as ‘formation level’, which is the surface level of the ground.
 Typically, the formation level for driveways with no bad ground or other variables is 175mm below paving level.